MkZb/ODB/README.md

 # ODB
-Project for Organisation of Database
+Project for Organisation of Databases